wandb/docs/docs/guides/integrations/lightning.md

 trainer = Trainer(logger=wandb_logger, callbacks=[checkpoint_callback])
 ```

-The _latest_ and _best_ aliases are automatically set to easily retrieve a model checkpoint from W&B Artifacts:
+The _latest_ and _best_ aliases are automatically set to easily retrieve a model checkpoint from a W&B [Artifacts](https://docs.wandb.ai/guides/data-and-model-versioning):

 ```python
 # reference can be retrieved in artifacts panel